 — Zack Snyder (@ZackSnyder) May 20, 2020

-Adding all of that material is expected to increase the film’s original 120-minute running time significantly, and HBO Max is reportedly planning to release Zack Snyder’s Justice League as either a single four-hour movie or a multipart limited series, according to The Hollywood Reporter.
+Adding all of that material is expected to increase the film’s original 120-minute running time significantly, and HBO Max is planning to release Zack Snyder’s Justice League as a single, extended-length feature.

 — DC (@DCComics) May 21, 2020